 Please also note, the new address for prior approval submission has now changed to the CMS Detroit office:

 P.O.
 Box 33849,

 Medicare Secondary Payer Recovery Contractor (MSPRC) tele 1-866-677-7220

 READ this excellent overview: Medicare Set-aside Reference Manual (5-29-2014)

 SEE also the new CMS Medicare Recovery Portal

-ORDER this Manual: The Complete Guide to Medicare Secondary Payer Compliance, by Jennifer C. Jordan (LexisNexis®)
+ORDER this Manual: Complete Guide to Medicare Secondary Payer Compliance, by Jennifer C. Jordan (LexisNexis®)

 To order by phone, call 1-800-223-1940 To order online, click here For MSP Compliance Contact MedVal

-For additional local assistance contact our: Illinois workers compensation attorney
+For assistance regarding Illinois settlements contact an experienced Illinois workers compensation attorney.

 (c) 2007 Work Comp Chicago Illinois Workers Compensation Attorneys